Chromatic numbers, Buchstaber numbers and chordality of Bier spheres: Bier spheres and their chromatic numbers

 Combining the last two inequalities above yields the first statement.
 The second statement follows from \Cref{ChromaticNumberBasicEstimateProp} and the observation that the 1-skeleta of the full subcomplexes

 are complete graphs with $m$ vertices. \end{proof}

 Skeleta of a simplex never yield a Bier sphere, which is a suspension, as shown in the following example.
-In the case of the 0-skeleton of the $m$-simplex and its Alexander dual, which is the $(m-3)$-skeleton of the $m$-simplex, the Bier sphere is not even a weak suspension, since it does not contain any ghost vertices, nor does it contain both edges $\{i,j\}$ and $\{i',j'\}$, for each pair of distinct vertices $i,j\in [m]$.
+In the case of the 0-skeleton of the $m$-simplex and its Alexander dual, which is the $(m-3)$-skeleton of the $m$-simplex, the Bier sphere is not even a weak suspension, since it does not contain both edges $\{i,j\}$ and $\{i',j'\}$ for each pair of distinct vertices $i,j\in [m]$.
 The next example shows that in all other cases, the Bier sphere of a skeleton of a simplex is a weak suspension and not a suspension.